eliotwalt/CMIP6py/README.md

 CMIP6py allows to interact with CMIP6 data stored on ESGF nodes with python.
 More specifically, it allows:
 1. Open search of CMIP6 data on ESGF nodes
+2. Filtering and visualising CMIP6 data from ESGF nodes
-2. Download CMIP6 data from ESGF nodes
+3. Download CMIP6 data from ESGF nodes

 ## Idea